 On display are personal items such as a baptism gown and tableware.
 These provide a look at into the domestic and family life of Eurasian households.

-There is also a section that pays tribute to sporting achievements by Eurasians.
+There is also a section that pays tribute to recreational and sporting achievements by Eurasians.

 The Eurasian Heritage Gallery provides a good overview of the community’s story.
 It also showcases that richness and diversity behind the moniker “Eurasian”.